raspberrypilearning/silly-eyes/en/step_4.md

 --- task ---

-Add an accessory or costume changeof your choicee.
+Add an accessory or costume change of your choicee.

 --- collapse ---